SamBrixx/Bike_Store_SQL_Analysis/README.md

 ## Project Files

- . queries/: This directory contains all the SQL queries written for this analysis, each well-commented to explain its purpose and logic.
+ .
+Bike_Store_SQL_Analysis/: This directory contains all the SQL queries written for this analysis, each well-commented to explain its purpose and logic.

-        revenue_by_store.sql
+        customer_insights.sql

-        top_customers.sql
+        inventory_management.sql

         product_performance.sql

-        staff_sales_report.sql
+        sales_performance.sql